-In September I went on a trip that I can safely say I will never forget (and neither will my bank balance).
-I went to the fabulous Ibiza.
+Ibiza was a trip that I can safely say I will never forget (and neither will my bank balance).

 I went with certain expectations which I can assure you where matched to perfection.
 Sunshine (sometimes), a beautiful town, lots of drinking, ridiculously expensive clubs, women dressed in nothing more than a shoelace, late nights (or I should say early mornings – they all sort of merge into one) and lazy days.
 I loved Ibiza.
 The clubbing was great of course, but the town and the culture was actually just as good.
 So, have a read of my fabulous time in Ibiza and if you go, let me see your pictures and follow your journey!